 Work Experience Courses

-This course will bridge classroom study with the Calgary workplace through experiential learning.
-Representing Bow Valley College, Students will have opportunity to use their new technical skills; observe/integrate into office culture; work on soft skills/communication skills; network with industry colleagues; gain reference(s); add experience to their resumes; possibly gain employment or referral; and receive evaluation from Host.
-Regular attendance in placement is key to success.
-Open communication is maintained throughout placement among Students, Hosts and Student Engagement Officers.
-Prerequisites: ADMN9998 and Approval of the Department
+Through experiential learning, this course bridges classroom study with the Calgary workplace.
+Representing Bow Valley College, learners will have opportunity to use their new technical skills; observe and integrate into office culture; work on soft skills/communication skills; network with industry colleagues; gain reference(s); add experience to their resume; possibly gain extended employment or referral; and receive evaluation from Employer.
+Open communication is maintained throughout the work term between Learners, Hosts and Student Engagement Officers.

 Graduates of the Human Resources Management Certificate program are qualified to begin their careers in entry-level human resources positions within a variety of business sectors.